mia-platform/distribution/modules/observability/logging-operator/README.md

 # Logging Operator Module

 The Banzai Cloud Logging Operator is an open-source tool that helps you manage logging resources in your Kubernetes cluster.
-It automates the deployment of popular logging tools such as Fluentd, Elasticsearch, and Kibana, and provides a unified logging solution for your cluster.
+It manages the deployment of a fluentbit-fluentd stack that can be configured to send logs to other services like Elasticsearch, Loki, Sumologic, etc., providing a unified logging solution for your cluster.

 [Here is the link to Logging Operator official repository.](https://github.com/banzaicloud/logging-operator)